<

 300

 Sets the duration of the expand/collapse animation in milliseconds.
-For collapsing in animationMode: 'js' mode, the speed is halved.
+For collapsing in animationMode: 'js', the speed is halved.

 moreLink